Andrew McNaughton: Formation of relief camps

 "Picture to yourself a tarpaper shack 79 feet x 24 with no windows, along each side there is a row of double decker bunks, these are spaced off with 8 × 1 board so that there is room for two men in each bunk.
 The bunks are filled with straw and you crawl into them from the foot end.
 Along the front of the lower bunk a narrow board is placed upon which the men may sit.
 The place is very meagerly lighted and ventilation by three skylights....
 So narrow is the passageway between the bunks that when the men are sitting on the bench there is scarcely room to pass between them.
 This shack houses 88 men....
 At times the place reeks of the foul smell and at night the air is simply fetid.
 The floor is dirty and the end of the shack where the men wash ... is caked with black mud.
 The toilet is thoroughly filthy, unsanitary, and far too small."

 The irony was that McNaughton's scheme for staving off revolution had the seeds of revolution inherent in it.
 Within two years the camps that had been greeted with such applause would be known throughout the country as slave camps.
 The "volunteer inmates" were not allowed newspapers, magazines or radios.
 Any man who left a camp, even for a visit to his family, was subsequently refused re-entry and the "dole" was denied to him.

 National Research Council of Canada

 He returned for a few years to civilian life and from 1935 to 1939 was head of the National Research Council of Canada.
 National Research Council Building M50 on the Ottawa Campus was named the McNaughton Building, in his honour.

-IEEE honours McNaughton in the naming of the McNaughton Medal, presented annually for excellence in engineering.
+IEEE honours McNaughton in the naming of the McNaughton Award, presented annually for excellence in engineering.